contaware/git-docs-notes/README.md

   git commit -a
   ```

 After a commit has been created, it can be referenced by its hash value, and usually the first 4-6 hash characters are enough.
-In a local repository `HEAD` points to the currently checked-out branch or commit when in [detached HEAD state](#switch-to-a-commit).
 A branch always refers to its latest commit.
+In a local repository `HEAD` points to the currently checked-out branch, or directly to a commit when in [detached HEAD state](#switch-to-a-commit).

-Appending a tilde with a number means to go back by the given amount of generations, so `HEAD~1` refers to the 2nd most recent commit and `HEAD~2` is the 3rd most recent one.
+> - Appending a tilde with a number to `HEAD` or a branch, means to go back by the given amount of generations, so `HEAD~1` refers to the parent commit and `HEAD~2` is the grandparent one.
+The tilde symbol always follows the first parent ([merge commits](#merge) have two parents).
+> - With the caret symbol we can specify the parent to follow, `HEAD^<n>` means the n-th parent.
+> - `HEAD~1` or `HEAD~` or `HEAD^1` or `HEAD^` are all equivalent.
+> - We can use multiple carets or even combine tilde and caret, like `HEAD~2^2` which means "go back to grandparent and then take the second parent of it".

 ### Log